-in the Christian Church.
+Miracle Healing in the Church.

-Healing events that absolutely can be
+Spiritual healing events that absolutely can

-experienced or witnessed there.
+be experienced or witnessed there.

 Please quickly read the article, “Experiencing the Holy Spirit” that introduces this subsection, “Gifts of the Spirit” on the website.

-I have no doubt that this stuff sounds – to anyone who has had no contact with this side of the Christian Church – like it came from planet Mars!
-But it actually began in the first century, as documented in the Bible, and it is again happening now.
+I have no doubt that all this ‘Holy Spirit’ stuff looks – to anyone who has had no contact with this area of the Christian Church – like it came from planet Mars!
+But it actually began in the first century AD, as documented in the Bible, and it is now happening again.

 2. THE ‘WHAT’ AND ‘WHEN’ OF HEALING